ardeshir/docs/saint_token_overview.md

 **Blockchain Integration**: Rust is the language of choice for Substrate/Polkadot, Solana, and many other modern blockchain platforms, giving you maximum interoperability options.

-## Critical Technical Questions for Refinement
+## Critical Technical Questions

-1. **Blockchain Platform Choice**: Are you leaning toward Substrate/Polkadot for interoperability, Solana for performance, or a custom blockchain?
+1. **Blockchain Platform Choices**: Leaning toward Substrate/Polkadot for interoperability, Solana for performance, or a custom blockchain?
 This affects the entire technical stack.
 1. **Privacy vs. Transparency Balance**: How anonymous should contributions be?
-The zero-knowledge proof approach I outlined allows verification without revealing contributor identity, but governance might need some attribution.
+The zero-knowledge proof approach outlined allows verification without revealing contributor identity, but governance might need some attribution.
 1. **GitHub Integration Scope**: Should the system track commits, issues, pull requests, or all GitHub activity?
 This affects the contribution verification complexity.
-1. **Network Effect Measurement**: How do you want to quantify “mycelial” collaboration?
+1. **Network Effect Measurement**: How do we want to quantify “mycelial” collaboration?
 Cross-project dependencies, code reviews, mentorship relationships?
-1. **USD Peg Mechanism**: Do you prefer:
+1. **USD Peg Mechanism**: Do we prefer:
 - Reserve-backed (requires significant initial capital)
 - Algorithmic stabilization (more complex but self-sustaining)
 - Hybrid approach with gradual transition

 ## Immediate Implementation Priority

-I recommend starting with the **Phase 1 MVP** focusing on:
+ **Phase 1 MVP** focusing on:

 1. Basic ERC-20 compatible token on Ethereum testnet
 1. Simple GitHub webhook integration for contribution tracking
 1. Manual verification process initially (automating later)
 1. Basic quadratic voting governance

-This gets you a working system quickly that can demonstrate the concept while you build the more sophisticated privacy and mycelial network features.
+A working system quickly that can demonstrate the concept while we build the more sophisticated privacy and mycelial network features.

 # Saint Credit System: Rust Implementation Architecture